Is it time to revisit your Non-Compete? Limited Partnership Non-Compete provision endorsed

 By: Joseph Gonnella

 California’s Unfair Competition Law requires an economic injury to establish standing to sue.
-The California Court of Appeal’s recent opinion rejected a party’s attempt to allege standing based upon his insurer’s overpayments under a collateral source theory. …
+The California Court of Appeal’s recent opinion rejected a party’s attempt to allege standing based upon his insurer’s overpayments under a …

 Minority Position: Vician v.
 Bingham Greenebaum & Doll, LLP